StefonSimmons/world-tour/README.md

 ## Change Log

-Header is stately due to the hamburger menu functionality
+Header is now stately due to the hamburger menu functionality Explorer is now stately due the random country function